matthewlarkin/bare.sh/README.md

 > Future updates may introduce additional functionalities like function calling, file uploads, embeddings, etc. For now, this script only covers the essential chat functionality -- **which you can do a lot with**! 🚀

 ## ⭐️ Prerequisites
-Ensure you have set the `OPENAI_API_KEY` in your environment.
+You'll need `curl` and `jq` installed on your system.
+For API authentication, eensure you have set the `OPENAI_API_KEY` in your environment.
 This key is necessary for authenticating your requests to OpenAI.
 You can add it to your `.bashrc`, `.zshrc`, or equivalent:

 ```bash
 export OPENAI_API_KEY='sk-xxxxxxxxxxxxxxxxxxxxxxxx'